EdyJ/blender-to-unity3d-importer/README.md

 	NOZFIX			Do not fix Z direction in .blend files.
 "Forward" should be Z+ in Unity (Y+ in Blender).
 	NOANIMFIX		Do not fix animation clips in .blend files when imported.
-	NOFLOATFIX		Do not fix floating point precision errors (i.e. rounding 0.9999998 to 1)
+	NOFLOATFIX		Do not fix floating point precision errors (i.e. rounding 0.9999998 to 1) FORCEROOTFIX	Fixes an specific case of Blender file.
+See Known Issues below for details.

 #### Selective commands to meshes